anilzen/hyperboloid.al/content/event/25-05-16-Alex/index.md

 ---
 title: "Hyperboloidal neutron star and black hole in spherical symmetry"
 abstract: "This work constructs initial data for a neutron star on a hyperboloidal slice.
 This first step involves spherical symmetry and a polytropic equation of state for the neutron star.
 Constraint-satisfying compactified hyperboloidal initial data are obtained for a single neutron star and for a combination of a neutron star with a small black hole in its center.
 To the best of my knowledge, this is the first time that full hyperboloidal slices including a neutron star are constructed.
 These initial data will be used in hyperboloidal evolutions of the Einstein and hydrodynamic equations in the future."
-summary: May 2025 Virtual Infinity Seminar by Alex Vañó-Viñuales (Universitat de les Illes Balears)
+summary: May 2025 Virtual Infinity Seminar by Alex Vañó-Viñuales (University of the Balearic Islands)
 date: '2025-05-16T14:00:00Z'
 authors: [vano-vinuales]
 publishDate: '2025-04-10T06:00:00Z'